gstjee/BarraCUDA/README.md

 ## Changelog

 **2026-03-18** — NVIDIA PTX backend (`--nvidia-ptx`).
 Compiles CUDA to PTX text, loaded via CUDA Driver API and JIT-compiled by the NVIDIA driver.
 Validated on RTX 4060 Ti running a Monte Carlo neutron transport benchmark with correct physics results.
-No NVCC, no proprietary toolchain.
+No NVCC required.
 Also: anonymous struct/union support in parser, sema, and lowerer (`struct { float f; int i; } cvt;` pattern).

 **2026-03-14** — Divergence-aware SSA register allocator (`--ssa-ra`).
 Eliminates all 186 VGPR spills on a 654-line Monte Carlo transport kernel — scratch traffic drops 78%, total instructions drop 28%.
 Exploits the 64:1 cost asymmetry between divergent and uniform VGPR spills on Wave64 hardware: uniform values spill via `v_readfirstlane` at 4 bytes each, divergent values stay in registers where they belong.
 Based on the divergence analysis of Sampaio et al. (2013). ~1,300 lines of C99, all static memory, no malloc.